FlipperPA/windows-setup/README-windows-setup.md

 # Creating a Clean Installation of Windows 11

 * These instructions allow you to do a clean install of Windows 11 on a computer.
-Be sure to back up any data you may want o save from the computer before proceeding.
+Be sure to back up any data you need before proceeding.
 * You will need a USB Drive that is 8 GB or larger.

 ## Step 1: Create a Bootable Windows Installation USB Drive